xapple/gefes/README.md

 #### Step 7: Make a JSON file describing your project
 `gefes` will create `Project` objects with associated `Sample` objects based on a user inputted JSON files.
 Look at the `json` directory at the root of the repository and make your own.
 You have to tell `gefes` where to look for your raw reads.

-`gefes` will usually search for the raw reads in a directory called `INBOX` somewhere in your home.
-You can set up the correct symbolic links for instance:

-    $ cd ~
-    $ cd GEFES
-    $ mkdir INBOX
-    $ cd INBOX
-    $ ln -s /proj/b2011035/INBOX/* ./

 #### Step 8: Troubleshooting
 You might run into difficulties at some of the steps above -- if that is the case check this section for a solution.